preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/using-workspace-for-processes/index.rst

-Using the work space for processes in Omnia v7
+Using the work space for processes
 ================================================

-In Omnia 7.0 and later, three different modes are available.
+Three different modes are available.
 The Default mode is Preview where you can see the progress of your work.
 Here's an example:

 .. image:: pm-workspace-preview-v7.png